-Las Vegas on the night of New Year's Eve will be crowded, as you might expect, but it will also be cold.
-Even in this notoriously hot city, the temperatures have been known to drop between 30 and 40 degrees Fahrenheit during this time of year.
-If you plan to bar hop or celebrate on the street, be sure to dress warmly.
+Las Vegas on the night of New Year's Eve is crowded, as you might expect.
+What you might not expect is that it can also be cold.
+Vegas may be in the middle of the desert, but winter nights can get chilly.
+The average low in January is 38 degrees Fahrenheit, so if you plan to barhop or celebrate on the street, be sure to dress warmly.

 The roads close on the night of New Year's Eve, so plan to be at least within walking distance of your destination by 4 p.m.
-Fireworks will erupt at midnight and each casino will put on its own show.
+Fireworks usually erupt at midnight and each casino puts on its own show, as well.
 For the best view in town, book a ride ahead of time with Sundance Helicopters to watch the display from the sky.

 How to Find a Party

-- Fremont Street Experience, however, is the official New Year's Eve party of Las Vegas.
+- Fremont Street Experience is the official New Year's Eve party of Las Vegas.
 It turns five city blocks into a mega midnight street party.
-Admission is $35.

-- Alternatively, you can try to watch the fireworks from up high, like at the 1,150-feet-high 107 SkyLounge in the Stratosphere Tower or at Beer Park and Chateau.
+- Alternatively, you can try to watch the fireworks on Fremont Street from up high, like at the 1,150-feet-high 107 SkyLounge in the Stratosphere Tower or at Beer Park and Chateau.
 These places fill up fast, so make your reservations in advance.